Frogging-Family/linux-tkg/README.md

 ### Customization options
 #### Alternative CPU schedulers

+[CFS](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler) is the only CPU scheduler available in the "vanilla" kernel sources ≤ 6.5.
-[EEVDF](https://lwn.net/Articles/925371/) is the only CPU scheduler available in the "vanilla" kernel sources.
+[EEVDF](https://lwn.net/Articles/925371/) is the only CPU scheduler available in the "vanilla" kernel sources ≥ 6.6.

 Its current implementation doesn't allow for injecting additional schedulers, and requires replacing it.
 Only one scheduler can be patched in at a time.

 Alternative schedulers are available to you in linux-tkg:
 - Project C / PDS & BMQ by Alfred Chen: [blog](http://cchalpha.blogspot.com/ ), [code repository](https://gitlab.com/alfredchen/projectc)